 It’s important to look at these views because, as marriage rates decline, there shouldn’t be any judgment or tension between women who choose to mark their long-term relationships with marriage and those who don’t; recognizing both sides of the coin can help us understand one another as women.

 Some Couldn’t Get Over the Tradition

 Some people just aren’t into the idea of marriage for themselves; that being said, I didn’t find anyone who thought that meant that other people shouldn’t get married—and love every second of it.
 “I just can’t shake the tradition of it,” says Helen, who has been in a relationship for six years.
-“I know that times have changed, but for me I can’t get past the idea of its sexist roots.
-Though I am genuinely so excited for my friends who want to get married when it happens for them, because I know what it means to them.
+“I know that times have changed, but for me, I can’t get past the idea of its sexist roots.
+Though I am genuinely so excited for my friends who want to get married when it happens for them because I know what it means to them.
 But it doesn’t have the same significance for me, so I’m just not feeling it.”
-Even among women who don’t want to do it themselves, there was total respect for others’ choices.
+Even among women who don’t want to do it themselves, there was a total respect for others’ choices.